 If this happens, you need to separate your personal feelings from your professional beliefs.
 After all, you may see the client in religious or social situations.
 Perhaps you belong to the same Rotary or Lion's Club.
 What are you going to say to the fired client the next time you see each other?

 The best way to move on is to have a professional conversation with the client, explaining to him or her why you need to part ways.
 You must be prepared and provide concrete examples.
 Just as you document activities when you fire an employee, you need to do the same when you fire a client.

 Be reasonable and explain in plain terms what the problem is.
 While it's most likely not going to be surprising to the client that there is a problem, no one wants to be faced with rejection, so the initial reaction may be more anger than anything else.
 If this happens, reassure the client that this is a completely private matter between the two you and should remain so.
 You will talk to anyone about this and you would appreciate it if the client would do the same.

-Back to social media: what do you do if the client says something negative on LinkedIn, Twitter, Facebook or in a blog posting?
+Back to social media: what do you do if the client says something negative on LinkedIn, Twitter, or Facebook?
 You may very well have to call an attorney to get involved.
 However, watch your own temper.
 It would be unprofessional of you to lash back in retaliation.
 Take the high road; the best stance is to do nothing.
 It's better to let the client stumble over his or her words than to react to them.